bloominstituteoftechnology/ios-astronomy/README.md

 3. The generic `Key` type will need to be constrained to conform to `Hashable`.
 4. Create a private property that is a dictionary to be used to actually store the cached items.
 The type of the dictionary should be `[Key : Value]`.
 Make sure you initialize it with an empty dictionary.
 5. Implement `cache(value:, for:)` to add items to the cache and `value(for:)` to return the associated value from the cache.

+// NOT SURE
 6. Add a `cache` proeprty to `PhotosCollectionViewController`.
 Its keys should be `Int`s as you'll use `MarsPhotoReference` `id`s for the keys.
 Its values should be `Data` objects, as you'll be caching image data.
 (You could also cache `UIImage`s directly.)
 6. In your `PhotosCollectionViewController.loadImage(forCell:, forItemAt:)` method, before starting a data task, first check to see if the cache already contains data for the given photo reference's id.
 If it exists, set the cell's image immediately without doing a network request.

+// DONT HAVE A COMPLETION HANDLER
 7. In your network request completion handler, save the just-received image data to the cache so it is available later.

 ### Test for Thread Safety